chirag0303/Blockchain-project/README.md

 # Blockchain-project
-This Repo contains my college blockchain projects

-Supplychain.sol is a sample solidity contract that has features:
+Supplychain.sol is a solidity contract that has features:
   - Role-Based Access Control:
       Admin Role: The deployer of the contract is the admin by default Updater Role: Admin can grant/revoke permissions for specific addresses to update shipment statuses.